-The employer element of a SCAVC in respect of pension sacrifice is not payable in full where the employee is on reduced or no pay.
+The employer element of an SCAVC in respect of pension sacrifice is not payable in full where the employee is on reduced or no pay.
 During the half pay period, the employer contribution is half and during the no pay period the employer makes no contribution.
 This is the line taken by Northumberland CC who were the first authority we were aware of to introduce a salary sacrifice AVC arrangement.

-During any period of relevant child related leave (ordinary maternity, paternity or adoption leave, paid parental bereavement leave or paid shared parental leave and paid additional maternity or adoption leave) any pre-existing AVC / SCAVC contracts entered into after 31 March 2014 remain payable whilst there is enough pay to cover them, unless the member, or the employer in the case of a SCAVC, elects to end the contract.
+During any period of relevant child related leave (ordinary maternity, paternity or adoption leave, paid parental bereavement leave or paid shared parental leave and paid additional maternity or adoption leave) any pre-existing AVC / SCAVC contracts remain payable when there is enough pay to cover them, unless the member, or the employer in the case of a SCAVC, elects to end the contract.